This piece was a long time coming because questions about teletherapy (online therapy – video sessions – telehealth) are on many people’s minds.

 The things to pay attention to.

-One thing from the logistics spectrum is for sure the wifi problems.
-Rarely, but it happens the client calls with the connection so slow that it’s virtually impossible to hold a real conversation.
-Once or twice my own internet provider had some technical issues and I had to reschedule a couple of sessions.
+One thing from the logistics spectrum is, for sure, the wifi problems.
+Rarely, but it happens that the connection is so slow that it’s virtually impossible to hold a real conversation.
+Once or twice, my internet provider had some technical issues, and I had to reschedule a couple of sessions.

 Of course, these are just examples that we still use and integrate within the material of the therapy – to understand and work with it.

-This is the question that is as frequent as the question about what is depression.
+This is the question that is as frequent as the question about what depression is.
 “Who can benefit from an online therapy process?”.